jstonge/hello-gmes/docs/call-for-action.md

 <img src="quadrant.png" alt="quadrant" style="width:60%">

-- The upper left quadrant represents the time evolution of the average number of people infected by institutionlevel.
+- The upper left quadrant represents the time evolution of the average number of people infected by institution level.
 The dotted line is the global average, here converging to about 41% of people being infected.
-- The upper right quadrant is the proportion of institutions of that strength.
-We see that 43.6% of institutionsconverged onto level two.
-Institutions weren't willing to pay the cost and invest stronger institutions than level4 in this case.
+- The upper right quadrant is the proportion of institutions of each strength.
+We see that at equilibrium most groups (about 44%) choose level ${tex`\ell=2`.
+Only a minority of groups adopts stronger policies (i.e., ${tex`\ell=3,4`).
-- The bottom left figure is basically the same plot than upper right, but this is a phase diagram to know howinstitutional proportional change as a function of relevant parameters in the model, here rho and beta.
-We can seethe phenomenon of what we call **parameter localization**, where some institutional regimes take over part of theparameter space.
+- The bottom left figure represents, via heatmaps, the proportion of institutions of each level at equilibrium.
+In this case we fixed ${tex`\eta` and varied ${tex`beta_0` (x axis) and ${tex`rho` (y axis).
+These heatmaps allow us to visualize the phenomenon we call **institutional localization**, where some regions of the parameter space are dominated by a spceific institutional level.
-- Finally, bottom right figure is the equivalent for the upper left figure, i.e. the global average of infectedpeople over all regimes.
-This figure let us see how did the institutions perform for any combination of theparameter on the axes.
+- Finally, the bottom right figure represents the global prevalence at equilibrium against two parameters (here again ${tex`beta_0` and ${tex`rho`).

 ## Extra plots